Ladysnake/Illuminations/README.md

 The spawn rate percentage multiplier.
 Does not affect eyes in the dark.
 0% Disables illuminations, 1000% Multiplies the amount of illuminations appearing by 10.

-## Donator rewards

-People that support the mod deserve some brilliant cosmetics, and Illuminations delivers!
-[More information here](https://illuminations.glitch.me/donators).

 ## Auras

 **Auras** are special Illuminations effects around the player visible to other players that have the mod.
 Auras currently serve as a bonus for donators that support the mod and are purely cosmetic with no other provided advantage whatsoever.
 They are visible to other players with Illuminations installed (even on vanilla servers).